Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: simulations

-We apply the component separation algorithm described in Sect.\ \ref{sec:wph-dust} to the contaminated map to extract a statistical realization of the dust signal.
-By performing the component separation under different initial conditions, we obtain 25 recovered dust maps.
-The top panel of Fig.~\ref{fig:sim-wph-patch} shows one of the recovered dust maps ($\tssim$) and the residual map ($\trsim = \msim - \tssim$).
-The value of $\rho$ between $\ssim$ and $\tssim$ is found to be $0.97$, showing a tight pixel-to-pixel correlation between the input and recovered dust maps.
-Visually, we can see that the small-scale features dominated by contamination are well separated from the large-scale dust emission.
-The lower panel of Fig.\ \ref{fig:sim-wph-patch} shows $\ssim$, $\tssim$ and their difference ($\delta_s = \tssim - \ssim$).
-The difference between the input and recovered dust ($\delta_{s}$) has no visible large-scale features at the map level.
-The correlation coefficient $\rho=0.91$ between $\tssim$ and \NHI is the same as that obtained between $\ssim$ and \NHI.
-This shows that the component separation algorithm removes most of the contamination from the total map.
+We applied the component-separation algorithm described in Sect.\ \ref{sec:wph-dust} to the contaminated map to extract a statistical realisation of the dust signal.
+By performing the component-separation under different initial conditions, we obtained $25$ recovered dust maps.
+The bottom panel of Fig.~\ref{fig:sim-wph-patch} shows one of the recovered dust maps ($\tssim$), the residual map ($\trsim = \msim - \tssim$), and the difference between the input and recovered dust ($\delta_s = \tssim - \ssim$).
+We clearly see some Galactic residuals near the boundaries of $\trsim$ map.
+To avoid these boundary pixels, we restricted our analysis to the unmasked pixels within the binary mask (shown in the left panel of Fig.\ \ref{fig:square-mask}) to compute the Pearson correlation coefficients.
+The value of $\rho$ between $\ssim$ and $\tssim$ was found to be $0.97$, showing a tight pixel-to-pixel correlation between the input and recovered dust maps.
+Visually, the small-scale features dominated by contamination are well separated from the large-scale dust emission.
+The $\delta_{s}$ map has no visible large-scale features at the map level.
+The correlation coefficient $\rho=0.91$ between $\tssim$ and \NHI is the same as was obtained between $\ssim$ and \NHI.
+This shows that the component-separation algorithm removes most of the contamination from the total map.

+The top panel of Fig.\ \ref{fig:sim-wph-cib-ps} shows the auto spectra $\ell \Cl$ of $\rsim$, $\trsim$, and $\delta_{s}$, along with the magnitude of the cross-spectrum of $\rsim $ with $\delta_{s}$.
+The bottom panel presents the cross-spectra $\ell^{2}\Cl$ of $\delta_s$ and $\trsim$ with the \NHI map.
+We applied the apodised mask (Fig.\ \ref{fig:square-mask}, right) to account for non-periodic boundaries.
+The power spectrum of the $\rsim$ follows an $\Cl \propto \ell^{-1.3}$ spectrum, which is consistent with the CIB model of \cite{planck-XXX:2014}.
+As our component-separation algorithm is a statistical method, the $\delta_s$ map captures the phase mismatch between the input and the output dust maps.
+The $\delta_s$ map is not correlated with \NHI map, as is captured by the cross-power spectrum of $\delta_s$ and \NHI.
+The average $\delta_s$ map obtained from $25$ realisations is shown in Fig.\ \ref{fig:sim-wph-diff-patch} (third column, top panel).
+The average $\delta_s$ map is also statistically uncorrelated with \NHI at the pixel level (bottom panel of Fig.\ \ref{fig:sim-wph-diff-patch}).
+We show the comparison between the input and output dust spectra in Fig.\ \ref{fig:sim-wph-dust-ps}.